tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

   * Generate ephemeral key-pairs on-demand from an ephemeral seed stored temporarily within the cryptographic module.
   * Enforce immediate seed erasure after the key-pair is generated and the cryptographic operation is completed.
+  * Delete the private key after the shared secret is derived.
   * Prevent key reuse across different algorithm suites or sessions.

 # Optimizing Performance in Hardware Implementations of PQC Signature Algorithms